gaepdit/email-queue/README.md

 The Batch ID is a GUID.

-If no email tasks are submitted, the following response will be returned:
+If no email tasks are submitted, the following response will be returned (no Batch ID will be created):

 ```json
 {